Personal loans with a cosigner

 Having trouble getting a personal loan or qualifying for a competitive interest rate on your own?
 Here's one solution.

 A cosigner is an individual who agrees to pay your debt if you fail to repay it.
 Many lenders accept a personal loan with a cosigner in Canada because it reduces their risk in lending money.
 In turn, cosigners can help the borrower secure a lower interest rate and better financing conditions.
 Using a cosigner may seem like a no-brainer, but there are some risks to consider before proceeding.

 Personal loans you can apply for with a cosigner

-A cosigner is a person that agrees to pay your debt if you miss a payment or default on the loan.
+With cosigner loans, a person who is financially independent from you agrees to pay your debt if you miss a payment or default on the loan.
 In the eyes of the lender, personal loans with a cosigner are less risky since the lender can collect funds from another person if the primary borrower fails to repay.

 The catch is lenders will want the cosigner to have a strong credit score, usually stronger than the primary borrower.
 During the application process, lenders will assess the cosigner’s finances the same way they assess the primary borrower’s finances.

 Often, borrowers seek a cosigner because they are aware they’ll have trouble getting approved on their own.
 For example, a student with little to no credit history may ask their parents to cosign their student loans.
 Or, an individual in the processes of rebuilding credit may ask a friend to cosign a personal loan.